tenstorrent/tensix-isa-simulator/tensix/whb0/README.md

 ./bin/demo_llk_ref kernel_name
 ```

-where `kernel_name` is a name of one of the supported demo kernes:
+where `kernel_name` is a name of one of the supported demo kernels:

 ```
 binary_add